 No. To start with, we use a very mild tasting, raw sunflower seed kernel.
 Once it is milled into a flour, SunFlour®, it is blended with other supporting ingredients like sorghum flour (an ancient grain), organic coconut palm sugar, and natural vanilla flavor.
 When you bake the product at home, it should have the taste and texture of other traditional baked goods, but with all the powerful nutrition of sunflower seeds.

 Coming soon!
 During taste testing, we have introduced a great tasting sandwich bread that people love.
 We are working on formulating it so you can make it at home.
 If it’s important to you, let us know.

 Yes!
 All of our ingredients are gluten free.

 Yes.
 SunFlour is made from seeds.
 There are no nuts in the product and it is made in a nut free environment.

 Reseal the bag, squeezing out as much air as possible, and store in the freezer for long-lasting freshness.
-Storing in the refrigerator is also okay.
+Storing in the refrigerator or in a cool, dry cabinet is also okay.